JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 # Authentication workflow with SSO

-In this didactic article, we'll implement a basich authentication workflow with a Single Sign-On (SSO) provider.
+In this didactic article, we'll implement a basic authentication workflow with a Single Sign-On (SSO) provider.
 I chose Facebook, but it should not be difficult to port the code to Google or Github.
 We'll use the information returned by the SSO provider to register a user into a database.
 The website/app will be written in Go with the Gin framework.
 In another article, we'll see how we can implement an authorization mechanism based on JWT tokens once our users are authenticated.

 To summarize we will: